SegaSurfer/SegaSurfer/README.md

 Options:
   -h, --help              Show this help
   -a, --aboutme           I'm just a random dude, no professional dev.
-"Developing" for fun and scripting a little bit for my own amusement.
+"Developing" for fun and scripting a little
-                          You ccan basically call me a script kiddie.
+                          bit for my own amusement.
+You can basically call me a script kiddie.
 Furthermore, I'm a passionate Dungeon Master and doing stuff to improve my players experience and reduce my prep time.
   -r, --reason            I basically use this profile as playground or storage for private projects and configs.
   -j, --joke              What are a CISO’s two biggest cybersecurity fears? - Everyone who works at the company… and everyone who doesn’t.